exteon/chaining-class-resolver/README.md

 The `$targetNs` constructor parameter defines the target namespace that the class chain will be weaved into, in our case the classes will be chained under `\Target`.

+Modules will be chained in the order they are sent to the constructor; this means, in the above example, `Plugin 1` will extend/override classes in `Code base`, `Plugin 3` will override all, ect.

 ### Setting up the loader